Celebrating creepy crawlies

-In Surrey, the RSPB’s popular Farnham Heath nature reserve, which is part of the Surrey Hills Area of Outstanding Natural Beauty, has a huge variety of species to see.
+In East Sussex, the RSPB’s popular Broadwater Warren nature reserve, set in the High Weald Area of Outstanding Beauty, has a variety of species to see.

-For further information on RSPB Farnham Heath, please visit www.rspb.org.uk/farnhamheath
+For further information on RSPB Broadwater Warren, please visit www.rspb.org.uk/broadwaterwarren

 For further information about National Insect Week, please visit www.nationalinsectweek.co.uk